 While we were on site, a couple of ducks wandered past having already made a home, and it turns out that there are fish in the ponds, even though no fish were put there.
 They suspect fish eggs being transplanted in the mud on birds feet is responsible for that.

-Some tree trucks look like they have been simply rammed into the ground, but are in fact mounted in concrete to keep them upright — tall tower blocks for stag beetles to mirror the towers for the humans nearby.
+Some tree trunks look like they have been simply rammed into the ground, but are in fact mounted in concrete to keep them upright — tall tower blocks for stag beetles to mirror the towers for the humans nearby.

 One of the less noticeable parts of the design is dealing with the fact that this has been built on a flood plain.
 The River Lee does flood at times.
 Further away from the flats, and where lots of people used to sit to watch big screens during the sports, that area is deliberately designed to absorb flood waters.

 Closer to the homes, where a river channel runs past, almost imperceptibly, the path dips down a bit to allow water to overflow into the ponds — and the path here had to be reinforced to withstand the water flowing over it.